pancsta/asyncmachine-go/docs/manual.md

 <-mach.WhenTicks("DownloadingFile", 2, nil)

 // wait for a mutation to execute
-<-mach.WhenQueue(mach.Add1("Foo", nil), nil)
+<-mach.WhenQueue(mach.Add1("Foo", nil))

 // wait for an error
 <-mach.WhenErr(nil)
 ```

 Almost all "when methods" return a shared channel which closes when an event happens (or the optionally passed context is
 canceled).
-They are used to wait until a certain moment, when we know the execution can proceed.
+These are used to wait until a certain moment, when we know the execution can proceed.
 Using "when methods"
 creates new channels and should be used with caution, possibly making use of the early disposal context.
 In the future,
 these channels will be reused and should scale way better.